zhang-haozhe/LeetcodeSolutions/README.md

-# 106. Construct Binary Tree from Inorder and Postorder Traversal
+# 889. Construct Binary Tree from Preorder and Postorder Traversal

-Given two integer arrays inorder and postorder where inorder is the inorder traversal of a binary tree and postorder is the postorder traversal of the same tree, construct and return the binary tree.
+Given two integer arrays, preorder and postorder where preorder is the preorder traversal of a binary tree of distinct values and postorder is the postorder traversal of the same tree, reconstruct and return the binary tree.

+If there exist multiple answers, you can return any of them.

 Example 1:

-Input: inorder = [9,3,15,20,7], postorder = [9,15,7,20,3]
+Input: preorder = [1,2,4,5,3,6,7], postorder = [4,5,2,6,7,3,1]
-Output: [3,9,20,null,null,15,7]
+Output: [1,2,3,4,5,6,7]
 Example 2:

-Input: inorder = [-1], postorder = [-1]
+Input: preorder = [1], postorder = [1]
-Output: [-1]
+Output: [1]

 Constraints:

+1 <= preorder.length <= 30
-1 <= inorder.length <= 3000
+1 <= preorder[i] <= preorder.length
-postorder.length == inorder.length
+All the values of preorder are unique. postorder.length == preorder.length
--3000 <= inorder[i], postorder[i] <= 3000
+1 <= postorder[i] <= postorder.length
-inorder and postorder consist of unique values.
+All the values of postorder are unique.
-Each value of postorder also appears in inorder. inorder is guaranteed to be the inorder traversal of the tree. postorder is guaranteed to be the postorder traversal of the tree.
+It is guaranteed that preorder and postorder are the preorder traversal and postorder traversal of the same binary tree.

 # Result:

-Runtime: 107 ms, faster than 50.70% of Python3 online submissions for Construct Binary Tree from Inorder and Postorder Traversal.
+Runtime: 52 ms, faster than 70.55% of Python3 online submissions for Construct Binary Tree from Preorder and Postorder Traversal.
-Memory Usage: 53.3 MB, less than 32.42% of Python3 online submissions for Construct Binary Tree from Inorder and Postorder Traversal.
+Memory Usage: 14.4 MB, less than 39.31% of Python3 online submissions for Construct Binary Tree from Preorder and Postorder Traversal.

 # Solution:

-Because the first element of the reverse of postorder represents the root of a subtree, each time we pick it as the root and construct a subtree based on it.
-In inorder, any nodes to its left belong to its left subtree, vice versa.
-Therefore, in each traversal, we denote a root and delete it from the inorder list, select the left or right subtree nodes from the inorder list and pass down to the next recursive call.
+The recursion runs by telling the function the ranges of the the left subtree and the right subtree.
+Each time we process a node, we also assign its left and right subtrees.

+First, we want to determine the length of the left subtree as denoted by subtracting the left subtree root's index by the right one.
+The right one's index is exactly one plus the left boundary of the subtree in preorder.
+The left index is a bit more complex, which is the index, in the preorder list, of the next node of the root in the postorder list, which is the root of the right subtree.
+Having these two numbers, the left length can be calculated.

+The length of the right subtree is much easier to have.
+It is determined by having the available range minus the left length.

+Once done, we only need to pass the parameters to the recursive function to get the subtrees and return the root.

 # Complexity analysis